 In this post I’ll show you how I made the next five signs and also how we mounted the signs on an 8-foot wooden pole.
 We traveled for this wedding, so the sign also needed to travel and be assembled quickly on site.

 Font Used: Carta Magna Line (I removed the shadow)

 This sign is definitely one of my favorites!
 I found the “Witch Parking” Halloween sign at Michaels Craft Store and knew a sign with a broom attached to it would be perfect for a quidditch store.
 Two came to mind from the Harry Potter world, Quality Quidditch Supplies and Dervish and Banges.
 I really loved the look of the Dervish and Banges logo, but decided Quality Quidditch Supplies would fit better on this sign – plus, it is where Harry saw his first broomstick, the Nimbus 2000!

-I created this sign by using the pencil transfer method I used on a few of the previous signs.
+After painting over the sign with brown acrylic paint, I used the pencil transfer method to add the text.
 You can see this method used on my DIY Watermelon Sign – it works really well and is inexpensive!
 Since there were so many small parts to this font, I decided to use a gold gel pen rather than acrylic paint to give me more control.
 This would have been a good sign for my Cricut Explore, but I was out of gold vinyl so I had to try something else!

 At the last minute, I used my gold gel pen to add “Nimbus 2000” to the end of the broomstick.
 It is so small I don’t know if anyone could actually see it at the wedding with the mood lighting, but I love this little detail!